ACM Student Research Competition at ICCAD 2019 (SRC@ICCAD’19)

 The ACM Student Research Competition allows both graduate and undergraduate students to discuss their research with student peers, as well as academic and industry researchers, in an informal setting, while enabling them to attend ICCAD and compete with other ACM SRC winners from other computing areas in the ACM Grand Finals.
 Travel grant recipients cannot receive travel support from any other ICCAD or ACM/SIGDA sponsored program.

-This year we plan to reserve as many as 5 poster session spots for undergraduate attendees to encourage their continuous investigation in design automation field.
-The exact number is subject to the total undergraduates submissions as well as the quality of the works.
+This year we plan to reserve as many as 5 poster session spots for undergraduate attendees to encourage their continuous investigation in the design automation field.
+The exact number is subject to the total undergraduates’ submissions as well as the quality of the works.